jnozzi/cocoadev.com/SiteContent/General/BCWrapperSource.markdown

 ----
-I use a C library for large number support called MAPM ( http://www.tc.umn.edu/~ringx004/mapm-main.html ) I wrote a simple [[ObjC]] wrapper around the library, and I use it in a calculator that I have built for personal use.
+I use a C library for large number support called MAPM ( http://www.tc.umn.edu/~ringx004/mapm-main.html ) I wrote a simple General/ObjC wrapper around the library, and I use it in a calculator that I have built for personal use.
 It works pretty well.